P4o1o/Dysdera/README.md

 # Dysdera Web Crawler
-#### this is a simple asynchronous web crawler implementation written in Python
+### this is a simple asynchronous web crawler implementation written in Python
 The Dysdera Web Crawler is a python implementation of an asynchronous web crawler.
-It's design with the main goal of being estensible and adattable as the web can be "_not so standard_" and of having the most control possible on witch sites will be crawled
+It's design with the main goal of being estensible and adattable as the web can be "_not so standard_" and of having the most control possible on the policy of the crawl
 #